joelhawksley/identity/talks/2021/slides.md

 ^ Here's an example ViewModel - explain code

-^ S and the test looks like this - explain code - asserts against the object output
+^ S and the test looks like this

+^ S It instanstiates the view, and asserts against the object output

 ^ So that's a ViewModel.
 We'd pass this object into a template and access values from it.